Incendiary balloon: United States

 Following World War II, the United States developed the E77 balloon bomb based on the Fu-Go balloon.
-This balloon was intended to disperse an anti-crop agent; however, it was not used operationally.
-The 1954–1955 WS-124A Flying Cloud program tested high-altitude balloons for delivery of weapons of mass destruction, but was found unfeasible in terms of accuracy.
+This balloon was intended to disperse an anti-crop agent, but it was not used operationally.
+The 1954–1955 WS-124A Flying Cloud program tested high-altitude balloons for the delivery of weapons of mass destruction, but they were found infeasible because of their inaccuracy.

-Current use
+21st century use

 Gaza Strip

-Since the beginning of the 2018 Gaza border protests, Palestinians have been launching incendiary kites at Israel as a form of agro-terrorism.
+Since the beginning of the 2018 Gaza border protests, Palestinian militants have been launching incendiary kites at Israel as a form of agro-terrorism.
 Since the beginning of May 2018, helium-filled incendiary balloons have been used alongside the kites.
 Gazan balloons are devised from helium-filled party balloons or condoms that are strung together, with flaming rags, other incendiary devices, or explosives strung below.
 The prevailing wind blowing in from the Mediterranean Sea, propels the balloons inland from Gaza into Israel.